aicampbell/fabio/doc/source/install.rst

 Installation using PIP:
 .......................

-If you use a Python2 elder than 2.7.10 or a Python3 <3.4, you will need `Download PIP <https://bootstrap.pypa.io/get-pip.py>`_.
+If you are using a Python2 older than 2.7.10 or a Python3 <3.4, you will need `Download PIP <https://bootstrap.pypa.io/get-pip.py>`_.
 Then install the wheel package manager and all dependencies for :